List of Hollyoaks characters introduced in 2020: Felix Westwood

 Appearing on Good Morning Britain before his character's debut, Blackwood explained his character's past, saying that Felix is quite a "dark character."
 He added: "You'll find through the story there's things that have happened that conditioned him to be the way that he is.
 He's a bit desensitised from emotion in that sense.
 When he interacts with people, you can see that.
 You've got to play the truth of why they became that way.
 What Hollyoaks has done, which I think is beautiful, is they've gone into the history of why he has become that way."

 Felix first arrives in the village after he receives a call from Celeste who pretends to be her long-lost mother, Felix's ex-girlfriend, Martine.
-He arrives in the village in a BMW and flirts with Grace Black (Tamara Wall) and Diane Hutchinson (Alex Fletcher) after splashing Grace and ruining her expensive hells.
-He offers Sienna Blake (Anna Passey) help as she is struggling to get out a taxt, but she refuses.
-He arrives at the Deverauxes' front door where his son, Mitchell, and his boyfriend Scott Drinkwell (Ross Adams) are having an argument with his other son Toby, Celeste, Martine, their grandfather Walter Deveraux (Trevor A. Toussaint) and their cousin Lisa Loveday (Rachel Adedeji).
+He arrives in the village in a BMW and flirts with Grace Black (Tamara Wall) and Diane Hutchinson (Alex Fletcher) after splashing Grace and ruining her expensive heels.
+He offers Sienna Blake (Anna Passey) help as she is struggling to get out a taxi, but she refuses.
+He arrives at the Deverauxes' front door where his son, Mitchell, and his boyfriend Scott Drinkwell (Ross Adams) are having an argument with his other son Toby, Celeste, Martine, their grandfather Walter Deveraux (Trevor A. Toussaint), and their cousin Lisa Loveday (Rachel Adedeji).

+Marianna Manson from Closer Online put Felix on her list of the 11 most iconic black characters in British soap operas, writing, "Felix was introduced in 2020 as an old foe of resident baddie Warren Fox, who he grew up with in a care home and used to bully.
+But in classic soapland fashion, there's a whole lot more to the story when Felix is revealed to be the father of Mitchell Devereux, Toby Faroe and Celeste Faroe.
+Absolute SCENES."